 Finally, timing is a recurring issue.
 FIC mortgages often take longer than personal applications because lenders must complete additional company checks and review corporate records.
 Early preparation is essential.

-Smart Strategies for FIC Borrowers in 2025
+Smart Strategies for FIC Borrowers

 Families using FICs can significantly improve lending outcomes by preparing early and structuring applications in a lender-friendly way.
 One effective strategy is ensuring that company articles explicitly allow borrowing, granting security, and entering mortgage contracts.
 Many FICs need minor amendments before they can legally take out a mortgage, and addressing this early avoids delays.